 Parents will be involved with their children's progress both informally and formally.
 Positive parental involvement is important for the success of all children and is in accordance with the SEND Code of Practice.
 Parents will be involved right from the initial stages.
 Parents will be given the opportunity to express their views, be active in decision making and participate in their child's education, at review meetings, parent consultations and induction meetings.
-Pupils will also be given the opportunity to express their success.
+Pupils will also be given the opportunity to express their views and comment on their success.